 Year 9 Curriculum Plan Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Theme Exploitation and Slavery Warfare; changing attitudes in society Nationalism; the rise of extremism, economic disaster and dictatorships Warfare; changing attitudes in society Warfare; extremism, genocide and resistance.
 Changing attitudes in society; establishment of rights for other communities.
-Key Concepts The Transatlantic Slave Trade and the system of slavery The First World War Women gaining the right to vote.
-Ireland and the struggle for Home Rule & independence The Interwar Years & the rise of dictatorships The Second World War The Holocaust Post-war immigration to Britain.
-SMSC and British Values Liberty & Rights Mutual Respect Diversity Slavery Extremism Power & Conflict Diversity Religion Power & Conflict Liberty & Rights Justice & Law Democracy Extremism Power & Conflict Justice & Law Democracy Liberty & Rights Justice & Law Genocide Mutual Respect Liberty & Rights Justice & Law Mutual Respect Tolerance Diversity Henlow Academy offers a wide range of career-based activities with students.
+Key Concepts The First World War The Russian Revolution Women gaining the right to vote.
+The Interwar Years & the rise of dictatorships The Second World War The Holocaust Post-war immigration to Britain.
+SMSC and British Values Extremism Power & Conflict Extremism Power & Conflict Diversity Religion Power & Conflict Liberty & Rights Justice & Law Democracy Extremism Power & Conflict Justice & Law Democracy Liberty & Rights Justice & Law Genocide Mutual Respect Liberty & Rights Justice & Law Mutual Respect Tolerance Diversity Henlow Academy offers a wide range of career-based activities with students.
 In History we will have guest speakers come in each year to talk about their experiences of learning and using history in their day-to-day lives.
 Working with the Head of Careers, Mr. Baxter, students will also receive a wider understanding about how subjects like History can draw them to potential to career paths.
-Parental Support Visit London Docklands Museum to understand the history of the Transatlantic Slave Trade.
-Visit the Imperial War Museum in Lambeth, London to gain a greater understanding of Britain's role in World War One.
-Visit the Imperial War Museum in Lambeth, London to gain a greater understanding of Ireland during the First World War.
+Parental Support Visit the Imperial War Museum in Lambeth, London to gain a greater understanding of Britain's role in World War One.
+Discuss memories of the Cold War and how Communism has been portrayed Visit the Imperial War Museum in Lambeth, London to gain a greater understanding of Ireland during the First World War.
 Explore the history of the Second World War.
 Encouraging reading around the topic.
 Visit the Imperial War Museum in Lambeth, London.
 They have a special exhibit on the Holocaust, which is outstanding.
 Visit the Museum of London in Barbican to see exhibits on migration to the UK post-1945.